ropensci-org/blog-guidance/README.md

 * [Workflow for commit to master](.github/workflows/master.yml): the book is built (html) and deployed to gh-pages.

-* [Workflow for commit to any branch in a PR](.github/workflows/pr.yml): the book is built (html) and for PRs from this repo (not forks) the result is deployed to Netlify and the preview URL is posted as a commit comment.
+* [Workflow for commit to any branch in a PR](.github/workflows/pr.yml): the book is built (html) and for PRs from this repo (not forks) the result is deployed to Netlify and the preview URL is posted in the details of a PR check.

 # Misc